 Your employment status, including if you are employed, part-time or self-employed

-If your credit record puts off most lenders, then you have bad credit.
-It can also affect the interest rate and credit limit you get.
+If your credit record shows a history of missing payments and puts off most lenders, then you are likely to have bad credit.
+This can also affect the interest rate and credit limit you are offered in the future.

 Missed or late payments